IRC: Attacks

 Because IRC connections may be unencrypted and typically span long time periods, they are an attractive target for DoS/DDoS attackers and hackers.
 Because of this, careful security policy is necessary to ensure that an IRC network is not susceptible to an attack such as a takeover war.
-IRC networks may also K-line or G-line users or servers that have a harming effect.
+IRC networks may also K-line or G-line users or servers that have a harmful effect.

 Some IRC servers support SSL/TLS connections for security purposes.
 This helps stop the use of packet sniffer programs to obtain the passwords of IRC users, but has little use beyond this scope due to the public nature of IRC channels.
-SSL connections require both client and server support (that may require the user to install SSL binaries and IRC client specific patches or modules on their computers).
+SSL connections require both client and server support (that may require the user to install SSL binaries and IRC client-specific patches or modules on their computers).
 Some networks also use SSL for server-to-server connections, and provide a special channel flag (such as +S) to only allow SSL-connected users on the channel, while disallowing operator identification in clear text, to better utilize the advantages that SSL provides.

 IRC served as an early laboratory for many kinds of Internet attacks, such as using fake ICMP unreachable messages to break TCP-based IRC connections (nuking) to annoy users or facilitate takeovers.